Brand Names: Agrylin

 What is anagrelide (Agrylin)?

-Anagrelide is used to treat a condition called thrombocythemia (also called thrombocytosis).
-Thrombocythemia is a blood cell disorder in which too many platelet cells are produced, causing bleeding or blood-clotting problems.
+Anagrelide is used to treat a blood cell disorder called thrombocythemia (also called thrombocytosis), which occurs when your body produces too many platelet cells.

-Anagrelide may also be used for other purposes not listed in this medication guide.
+Anagrelide may also be used for purposes not listed in this medication guide.

 What are the possible side effects of anagrelide (Agrylin)?